 Not only does rock climbing improve strength and body control, but it is also a complex, mind-challenging sport.
 All of these qualities are fantastic for kids.
 But most importantly, it is a heap of fun!

-The rock climbing essentials and gear you need to get started can be found below!
+Start with the kids rock climbing essentials and gear you need to get started can be found below!

-ROCK CLIMBING ESSENTIALS
+KIDS ROCK CLIMBING ESSENTIALS

 Rock Climbing Shoes

-The first of our seven rock climbing essentials include rock climbing shoes.
+The first of our seven kids rock climbing essentials include rock climbing shoes.
 Proper rock climbing shoes are highly necessary, especially once your child starts to climb outdoors.
 They protect your feet while providing the friction you need to grip footholds.
 Most styles are quite versatile, but your child’s climbing ability and where they climb are both factors in choosing the correct shoe.

 Rock shoes should fit snugly but not painfully tight.
 Too much room around your toes leads to sliding inside the shoe and prevents you from being able to use your feet to the best of their ability.